brunomnsilva/UbiquitousNeuralNetworks/README.md

 :warning: Until they are populated with examples, you can check some usage examples in the `neuralnetworks-examples` folder.

+### Citing

+:construction:

 ## Contributing

-You can clone the repository and submit a pull request.
+You can fork the repository and submit a pull request.
 Pull requests should adhere to the existing naming and *Javadoc* conventions.

 ## License